Where to find vegan food and restaurants in Rome, Italy

 Go for: pizza! and classic Italian desserts

-This is a restaurant that has plenty of vegan options on their menu.
+This is a restaurant that has plenty of vegan options on its menu.
 From pizza, pasta to dessert.
 A great place to eat if you are a mixed company as everyone is is ensured to eat well.
 I had the pizza and I must say that it was the best pizza I’ve had since I was in New York two years ago.

 Located: Largo Dei Chiavari 83-84, 00186 Rome, Italy